stephenturner/demo-project-path-config/README.md

 # Demo: Research Analysis Code Repository

-A template repository for managing analysis code for projects where data lives on a secure shared drive and cannot be version controlled.
+A template repository for managing analysis code (primarily in R) for projects where data lives on a secure shared drive and cannot be version controlled.

 ## Purpose

-This repository contains all code for data import, cleaning, analysis, and report generation for `project_name`.
+This repository contains all R code for data import, cleaning, analysis, and report generation for `project_name`.
 The actual data remains on a secure shared drive and is **never** committed to version control.
 Be sure to check out the global [`.gitignore`](.gitignore) file here before reading on.

 ## The Problem This Solves